adeylab/unidex/README.md

               [mode1]=[annot_file1],[mode2]=[annot_file2],etc...
 OR
-                          First column of annot file designates mode for thast annot -u          Only report a read to the first mode that it matches (def = all) -g  [STR]   Gzip command (def = gzip)
+                          First column of annot file designates mode for thast annot -u          Only report a read to the first mode that it matches (def = all) -n  [INT]   Only process the first n reads of the input fastq (def = all) -c  [STR]   File for compressing base triplets in reads names. (/home/groups/oroaklab/src/unidex/triplet2ascii.txt) It is strongly discouraged to use a different file for this.
+  -g  [STR]   Gzip command (def = gzip)
   -z  [STR]   Zcat command (def = zcat)
   -V          Verbose / debug mode (outputs to STDERR)